majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module4/lab4.rst

 .. image:: /_static/upstreamupdate.png
    :width: 200pt

-**Using the Dashboard, Remove one or more upstream servers from the "F5App" upstream group**
+**Using the Dashboard, Remove one or more upstream servers from the "F5App" upstream group.**

 Click the pencil icon, then the radio button of the upstream server(s) to be removed.
 Click the ``Edit Selected`` button followed by ``Remove`` (this dialogue will look different if only one upstream server is selected).